mxashlynn/CuteSV/Documentation/SPEC.md

 - Every file ends with a terminal linefeed. <a id="Ref2"></a><sup>[2](#Note2)</sup>
     - For this reason, every record always ends in a line break.
 - The Header and each Record contain exactly the same number of Fields.
+    - However, Fields in a Header are never escaped.
-- White space at the beginning and end of the Header or any Record is ignored.
+- Whitespace leading or trailing the Header or any Record is ignored.
 - Records are delimited by a single linefeed character (ASCII 10, Unicode U+000A `\n`).
     - The last record in a file is always followed by a linefeed.
     - Line breaks are not permitted within records.
 - Fields within the Header and within Records are delimited by a single comma character (ASCII 44, Unicode U+002C `,`).
     - Commas are permitted within a Field only if that Field is escaped.
-- White space at the beginning and end of any Field is ignored.<a id="Ref3"></a><sup>[3](#Note3)</sup>
+- Whitespace leading or trailing any Field is ignored.<a id="Ref3"></a><sup>[3](#Note3)</sup>
     - Leading and trailing whitespace is preserved in a Field only if that Field is escaped.
 - Fields are escaped by enclosing their entire contents in double-quotation-marks (ASCII 34, Unicode U+0022 `"`).
-    - Double quotation marks within an escaped field must themselves be escaped by duplication; that is, by preceding each double quote with another double quote.
+    - Double-quotation-marks within an escaped field must themselves be escaped by duplication; that is, by preceding each double quote with another double quote.

 ### For File Subtype 1, Lists of Objects